MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/warranty/warranty-on-assets-and-asset-types.md

 4. Select the start and end dates in the **Warranty start** and **Warranty end** fields.

-**Caution:** If a date is selected in the Contract / warranty **Date** field on a work order, that is the date from which the warranty or contract is valid for the work order.
+**Caution:** If a date is selected in the **Warranty start** field on a work order, that is the date from which the warranty or is valid for the work order.
 When you create a work order, the date of creation is automatically inserted in this field.
 You can change the date in this field to, for example, correspond with the start date in a warranty agreement.

 ![Figure 1](media/02-warranty.png)

 >[!NOTE]
->If an object is covered by a vendor warranty, and a work order is created for that object with expected start date in the warranty period, you will see a notification regarding the warranty agreement when you create the work order.
+>If an asset is covered by a vendor warranty, and a work order is created for that asset with expected start date in the warranty period, you see a notification regarding the warranty agreement when you create the work order.
 It is then possible to cancel the work order, if required.